cansuyalcinn/Projects/Personal Projects/Marketing Analytics/README.md

 **Target customer** in order to increase the sales,

-* Prefably has income between 50000-75000
+* Prefably has income between $51189-53265 based on 95% confidence interval.
 * Has least amount of children.
 (0,1) possible.
-* for enrollment, 44 years old.
-Interval (40,50) is possible.
+* for enrollment, 44 (absolute mean) years old.
+The 95% confidence interval is (43.63, 44.61) years.
-* has income of approximately $52000
+* has income of approximately $52000 (mean value)
 * was born in 1969
-* made a purchase 49 days ago
+* made a purchase 49 (mean) days ago.
+The 95% confidence interval is (47.9, 50.3) days ago.
 * became customer 8 (2762 days) years ago.
+The 95% confidence interval is (2761.4, 2778.1) days.
 * made 2 deal purchase, 4 web purchase, made 2 catalog purchase, 5 store purchase,
 * visited web siste 5 times in a month
 * spent Over 300 Dollars on wine